 The duty of candour needs to be more than a symbolic gesture.
 There is a perception, which is expressed in the report, that the police have each other’s backs, and that there is a working environment in which it is difficult to admit mistakes or to call out inappropriate behaviour.
 We need to think about how the duty will do more than the existing requirements to address that.
 That underlines why the legislation has to sit within a broader cultural shift.
 Without tackling that, it is difficult to see what will change.

-I welcome the fact that the evidence highlights work such as Police Scotland’s “Policing Together” programme, which recognises the need to enable a more open environment that allows for early intervention.
+I welcome the fact that the evidence highlights work such as Police Scotland’s policing together programme, which recognises the need to enable a more open environment that allows for early intervention.
 I recognise that the Angiolini review called, as part of the conduct regulations, for a duty of co-operation that would apply if officers were called as witnesses.
 However, the Scottish Government has said that that would not be free-standing.
 In line with the committee’s call, I would like further information on why that will not be introduced, particularly in the light of the evidence from the PIRC in support of it.

 I will touch on some of the other aspects of the bill that could have positive impacts for the public.
 In allegations of misconduct where a police officer resigns or retires during investigations, a case has to be made for those processes to be concluded.
 We need to consider the public expectation that, in instances of gross misconduct, a conclusion has to be reached.

-The committee noted broad agreement in the creation of a Scottish police advisory list and the Scottish police barred list, which would bring consistency with other forces and improve vetting.
-Publishing the barred list, but only allowing relevant organisations to have access to the advisory list, as is the case in England and Wales, could provide some reassurance in terms of protection and accountability for the public.
+The committee noted broad agreement in the creation of a Scottish police advisory list and a Scottish police barred list, which would bring consistency with other forces and improve vetting.
+Publishing the barred list, but allowing only relevant organisations to have access to the advisory list, as is the case in England and Wales, could provide some reassurance in terms of protection and accountability for the public.

 The committee was not able to agree on whether gross misconduct hearings should be held in public.
 It has called on the Scottish Government to set out the case for that.
 Lady Elish Angiolini is in favour of those hearings being held in public and pointed to the importance of transparency around any abuse of power, as well as to similarities in other professional proceedings.
 I accept that concerns about privacy have been raised, but there should also be safeguards in place.
 We should remember that we are talking about cases of gross misconduct.
 If we are serious about improving transparency and assuring the public, an approach of that kind could help.